XRPLF/xrpl-dev-portal/content/reference-data-api.md

 ### Genesis Ledger ###

-Due to a mishap early in Ripple's history, ledgers 1 through 32569 were lost.
+Due to a mishap early in the XRP Ledger's history, ledgers 1 through 32569 were lost.
 Thus, ledger #32570 is the earliest ledger available anywhere.
 For purposes of the Data API v2, ledger #32570 is considered the _genesis ledger_.

 ## Account Creation Objects ##